 Island hiking and hopping with the azure waters of the Adriatic as your backdrop.

 Most travelers will want to begin their Croatian adventure by arriving in Split.
-Split enjoys a small and convenient airport with frequent service from hubs around Europe.
-Spend a day with a local guide exploring Split and the UNESCO protected city of Trogrir, then hop on a ferry or hydrofoil to the island of Korcula.
-Korcula, the island, is considered the most fascinating of the more than 1,000 islands found off the Croatian coast.
-Korcula, the town, is a walled village perched over the sea – a kind of “mini” Dubrovnik.
+Split enjoys a small and convenient airport with frequent service to and from hubs around Europe.
+Spend a day with a local guide exploring Split and the UNESCO protected city of Trogir, then hop on a ferry to the island of Korčula .
+Korčula, the island, is considered the most fascinating of the more than 1,000 islands found off the Croatian coast.
+Korčula, the town, is a walled village perched over the sea – a kind of “mini” Dubrovnik.
 The island offers superb hiking, from long ridge or coastal walks, to the mysterious rock mazes of Kocje.

 From Korcula it is on to Mljet.
 The island of Mljet has one of Croatia’s most fascinating and luxuriant national parks on the western tip of the island.
-Famed for its seafood and seaside lakes, as well as Ulysses’ Cave (for real!), the island has an enormous amount to offer.
+Famed for its seafood and seaside lakes, the island has an enormous amount to offer.
 Stay in the fishing hamlet of Pomena, which coincidentally boasts Mljet’s only hotel (a good one at that!).

-Now on to Dubrovnik, where you will arrive by Turboferry in the port suburb of Lepad.
+Now on to Dubrovnik, where you arrive by turboferry in the port suburb of Lepad.
 Here enjoy a superb hotel on the edge of the walls of the old town.
 Embark on a walking tour of the old city with a local guide.
 Of Greek-Roman origin, the modern Dubrovnik is considered the finest walled medieval city in the world.
-You’ll finish the tour with a hike on the heavenly island of Lokrum.
+Finish the tour with a hike on the heavenly island of Lokrum.

-The ancient port town of Split makes the most convenient gateway for your trek.
-Split boasts some of the best Roman ruins to be found on the Adriatic Coast, and an extra night there is highly recommended.
-Enjoy the first of two nights in a beautiful and well-located hotel in downtown Split.
+The ancient port town of Split makes the most convenient arrival gateway.
+Split boasts some of the best Roman ruins to be found on the Adriatic Coast and an extra night there is highly recommended.
+Enjoy the first of two nights in a beautiful and well-located hotel in downtown.

-This is the day to explore Split.
-The tidy and compact city could not be more of a delight to explore.
-You will enjoy the services of a local guide who will show you the history and magic of Split and the UNESCO protected city of Trogrir (four hour tour).
+This is your day to explore Split.
+This tidy and compact city could not be more of a delight.
+Enjoy the services of a local guide to show you the history and magic of Split and the UNESCO protected city of Trogir (four hour tour).
 We will provide a menu of must-see options (including some exercise – don’t worry!).
-We recommend Diocletian’s Palace for your dose of culture, followed by an ascent to the hill summits of Marjan for unforgettable views of Split below, perhaps finishing with some time spent on the Brela Beach, which many consider the most attractive beach in Europe.
-Return to your Split hotel.
+We recommend Diocletian’s Palace for your dose of culture, followed by an ascent to the hill summits of Marjan for unforgettable views of Split below, perhaps finishing with some time spent on Brela Beach, which many consider the most attractive in Europe.
+Return to Split hotel.

-More Island hopping today as you transfer to the island of Mljet.
-A quick water-taxi brings you to the island’s northern port of Polace.
-From here a short van ride sets you up for a waterside ramble on Mljet’s west coast.
-After a fresh and very local lunch in Soline, you’ll hike past gorgeous saltwater lakes en-route to your hotel in Pomena.
-It is easy to understand how Ulysses let seven years get by on the island as we watch the sun go down on the coast.
+More island hopping today as you transfer to the island of Mljet.
+A turbo-ferry brings you to the island’s port of Pomena.
+From the hotel set out for a waterside ramble on Mljet’s west coast.
+It is easy to understand how Ulysses let seven years get by on the island as you watch the sun go down on the coast.

-After a not so early start, (Pomena is one of the most charming and difficult places to leave), you’ll hike back to the port of Polace climbing to a high point where you’ll see both coasts of the island.
-After a picnic here, hike down to the water to meet your final water transfer back to the mainland and one of Dubrovniks finest hotels.
+Today’s hike takes you to the port of Polače, climbing to a high point where you can see both coasts of the Island.
+After a picnic here you hike down to the water to meet your final water transfer back to the mainland and one of Dubrovnik’s finest hotels.

-Start the morning with a guided walking tour of Dubrovnik, a UNESCO World Heritage Site.
-Catch a ferry at midday and transfer from the old harbor to the island of Lokrum.
-Circumnavigate this small and unique island.
+Start the morning off with a guided tour of the city.
+Catch a midday ferry from the old harbor to Lokrum, and circumnavigate this small and unique island.
 Several lunch spots are available not far from the trail.
-Return to the excellent Dubrovnik hotel.
+Return to your excellent Dubrovnik hotel.